 Creative Counselling combines talking therapies with creative interventions.
 Creative and art-based approaches are beneficial ways to process complex feelings and thoughts, by giving expression, movement, shape and colour to life experiences in a way that often words alone can't do.
 Working through art isn't about becoming an artist, but about finding meaning and connection in life.

-The benefits of working with creative tools?
+The benefits of working with creative and art mediums?

 self- discovery: creating/expression through art can help clients acknowledge and recognise feelings that have been difficult to access or process;